uoe-agents/IGP2/README.md

 To run, the script has the following requirements:
 - scripts/experiments/data/logs folder exists to store log data
 - scripts/experiments/data/results folder exists to store results binary
 - .csv files to select with vehicle id and frames to perform goal recognitions at, for each recording, located in the scripts/experiments/data/evaluation_set folder.
+These csv files can be obtained by run the script `core/data_processing.py` available in the [GRIT repository](https://github.com/uoe-agents/GRIT).

 The scripts has the following command line arguments:
 - num_workers: number of cpus to use